sarjit304/blackjack/README.md

 # Blackjack

-This is a project I did that x,y,z.
+This is a console application which is essentially a blackjack game.